xaionaro-go/cryptoWallet/README.md

 some key here (16)
 [115 111 109 101 32 107 101 121 32 104 101 114 101 0 0 0]
 ```

+A key to be encrypted/decrypted should be a multiple of 16 bytes.
+If you pass not a multiple of 16 bytes it will pad the value with zeros.